Adewunmi-Joshua/cloud-practitioner-journey/Launching-EC2-Instance.md

 ## step 2: Navigate to the EC2 Dashboard

-It is going to take you to another page with a **Launch Instance** orange button to the left, but before you click on it, look at the top tab.
+It is going to take you to another page with a **Launch Instance** orange button to the right, but before you click on it, look at the top tab.
 You will see **United States (N. Virginia)**.
-That is the region and the zone.
+United States (N. Virginia) is the Region the Availability Zone would be something like us-east-1a.
 You can pick where you want to put your EC2 instance.
 You can change it to anywhere you want, although there are things that are going to determine how to decide that properly.
 I will discuss that in the future, including edge locations.

 Now click on **Launch Instance**.

 ![step 2](images/ec2-launch/step-2s.png)

 ## step 3: Name and Tags
-(This is where you name your instance, but let’s go with **My-web-server**.)
+This is where you name your instance, but let’s go with **My-web-server**.

 ![step 3](images/ec2-launch/step-3.png)